 - She’s a criminal!!
 Put her in jail Mr. Trump.
-Put the bitch in jail!!
+Put the lady in jail!!
 Make America Great Again!

 Oh, America.
 You are in heat once again.
 And we must step in before these liberals mount you with their lies, impregnating you with generations of Americans who demand the government’s teat to survive.

-America, Goddamn you’ve done some fucked up shit, but we all know how truly grand and beautiful you are.
+America, Goddamn you’ve made some mistakes, but we all know how truly grand and beautiful you are.
 We all know you are the baddest finest bitch in the Western World.